-Determine strategies, based on the above activities, to minimize the likelihood of a cyber attack occurring.
-Such activities may include deploying specialized antimalware software, updating firewall rules and launching an intrusion prevention system.
+Determine strategies based on the above activities to minimize the likelihood of a cyber attack.
+Such activities might include deploying specialized antimalware, updating firewall rules and launching an intrusion prevention system.

-In addition, evaluate additional strategies, such as training IT staff about the most effective ways to deal with cyber attacks and educating employees about the dangers of an attack.
-Also, ensure backup copies of all mission-critical assets are available.
+Evaluate additional strategies, such as training IT staff about the most effective ways to deal with cyber attacks and educating employees about the dangers of an attack.
+Also, ensure backup copies of mission-critical assets are available.